21 – Museo di San Marco

 It houses artifacts of various kinds and origins, that belong to the church.
 One of the most prestigious works is the “quadriga” (Four Horses) of St. Mark’s; moved from its original position in the centre of the external facade, after the last restoration.

-After your tour, spend time on the outdoor terrace; which has great panoramic views of the Piazza San Marco and across to the Bacino.
+After your tour, spend time on the outdoor terrace; which is great for photographery and has great panoramic views of the Piazza San Marco and across to the Bacino as well as the crowds below.

-• Outdoor terrace; with great panoramic views of the Piazza San Marco and across to the Bacino.
+4. Outdoor terrace; with great panoramic views of the Piazza San Marco and across to the Bacino and people watching.

 Above: The Basilica di San Marco in St Mark’s Square.
 Directly above the five main e arches is the Loggia dei Cavalli; accessed through door, near to right hand side Flagpole.